• Skip to primary navigation

 How to make chocolate buns

-This recipe is based on a simple yeast bread roll dough with chocolate chips.
+This recipe is based on a simple yeast bread roll dough with chocolate chips (affiliate link).
 The steps are pretty easy, though you need to factor in enough time for the dough to rise.
-This is a small price to pay considering the joy these light airy buns bring.
+This is a small price to pay considering the joy these chocolate sweet rolls bring.

 Ingredients yield about 10 buns: